A Brief History of the

 After many years in Chicago, the international headquarters are not located at 3636 Woodview Trace, Indianapolis, Indiana 46268 (telephone 317/875-8755).
 International conventions are currently held in late June or early July of each year.
 In recent years, the Conway club was represented at the 2009 Convention in Nashville, the 2010 Convention in Las Vegas.
 The 2010-2011 International Conventions will be in Geneva, Switzerland, and attended by club member Gene Bartley.

 Hubert L. Minton, who served two terms as a lieutenant governor, was District Governor in 1941 of the Kiwanis International district, which included Missouri, Kansas and Arkansas.
-In August of 2011, some 70 years later, Gene Bartley (currently serving as Governor-Elect) will be installed as Governor of the Missouri-Arkansas District.
+In August of 2011, some 70 years later, Gene Bartley was installed as Governor of the Missouri-Arkansas District.
+Club member Ron Hill became Governor in 2019.

 Club officers assume their duties at the beginning of the Kiwanis year, October 1st.